Hate crime policy

 Our commitment to you

-All received cases of hate crime will be allocated to a Neighbourhood Manager (ASB) and an investigation started within 24 hours of receiving the report (one working day).
+All hate crime cases will be allocated to a Neighbourhood Manager (ASB) and an investigation started within 24 hours of receiving the report (one working day).

 In circumstances where the victim has not reported the hate crime to the police, we will encourage and support them to do this.

-In accordance with the Anti-Social Behaviour Policy and Procedure, we will work in partnership with the police (when required) and gather evidence through diary sheets, interviews, phone calls, street surgeries to enable further action to be taken.
-Work with the police to ascertain whether it is safe and appropriate to contact the perpetrator (if known).
+In accordance with the Anti-Social Behaviour Policy and Procedure, we will work in partnership with the police (when required) and gather evidence through diary sheets, interviews, phone calls, CCTV, noise app and street surgeries to enable further action to be taken.
+We will work with the police to ascertain whether it is safe and appropriate to contact the perpetrator (if known).

 In circumstances where there is a criminal conviction for a hate crime offence, we will consider applying to the court to evict the resident.